MattKevan/signum/README.md

 **Distributed moderation:** Moderation is primarily user-controlled via their personal blocks.yaml file.
 Clients use this list to filter content from their feeds.
 Optionally, clients may allow users to import or consult blocks.yaml files from other sites, trusted community members or designated "moderator" sites.
 There is no central moderation authority; indexers, if used, would focus on spam/abuse detection from a site discovery perspective to maintain the quality of their search results.

-2.1 Cryptographic Identity System
+### 2.1 Cryptographic Identity System

-User identity is based on Ed25519 elliptic curve cryptography.
-Each user generates a unique key pair (public and private key).
+Site identity is based on Ed25519 elliptic curve cryptography.
+On creating a new site, a unique key pair (public and private key) is generated.
 The Site ID is derived by applying a SHA256 hash to the public key.
 Authentication into the client can be achieved via Passkeys (WebAuthn) or a BIP39-compliant seed phrase.
-All updates to a user's site configuration or content manifest should be cryptographically signed to ensure authenticity and integrity when fetched by other clients or indexers.

-Security features include provisions for hardware-backed key storage where available, social recovery mechanisms through trusted contacts (defined by the user), and multiple backup options such as encrypted seed phrases and passkey synchronization.
+Security features include provisions for hardware-backed key storage where available, and multiple backup options such as encrypted seed phrases and passkey synchronization.
 The system avoids traditional passwords and centralized account databases.
+If the user decides to use the Signum hosting platform, this would manage their keys for them.
+Users would then be able to authenticate with their clients via their Signum hosting login details or their passkey/phrase.

 ## 3. Client implementation